Search

 Many people who have been diagnosed with a heart condition go on to live long, full lives.
 However, it's important to make lifestyle changes to manage your heart health over the longer term.

-If you have been discharged from hospital after a diagnosis or a procedure, the steps to recovery are likely to be:
+If you have been discharged from hospital after a diagnosis or a procedure, the steps to recovery are likely to include:

 Support group for younger people who are living with a heart condition